yrashk/yrashk.github.io/docs/opensource/index.md

 The order of entries on this page is an attempt to highlight projects based on recency and impact.

+ If any of these sound exciting to you and you'd like to support my work, please consider [sponsoring my work](https://github.com/sponsors/yrashk)
+ [^sponsor].

+[^sponsor]: You can create a custom monthly or one-time amount.
+Send me a [message](mailto:yrashk@gmail.com) to discuss details.

 ## __Current__

 ### [Omnigres](https://github.com/omnigres/omnigres)